vapor/docs/4.0/docs/fluent/overview.md

 ), as: .mysql)
 ```

+!!! warning
+    Do not disable certificate verification in production.
+You should provide a certificate to the `TLSConfiguration` to verify against.

 #### MongoDB

 MongoDB is a popular schemaless NoSQL database designed for programmers.
 The driver supports all cloud hosting providers and self-hosted installations from version 3.4 and up.